ericmitt/IotPnp/bugbash.md

 #### Docs

 - The pnp docs are available URL: [IoT Plug and Play documentation](https://review.docs.microsoft.com/en-us/azure/iot-pnp/?branch=pr-en-us-129259).
 To provide feedback use this [PR in docs](https://github.com/MicrosoftDocs/azure-docs-pr/pull/120981), your github account must be registered in the MicrosoftDocs org.
+- Reviewers can use the PR to leave feedback.
+You could also leave docs feedback in the teams channel and we'll collate it after the bash.

+To access the PR, you must join the MicrosoftDocs organization.
+Self-service instructions are [here](https://review.docs.microsoft.com/en-us/help/contribute/contribute-get-started-setup-github)

 #### IoT Hub